For InContext, cacao is a source of inspiration and a lens through which to understand Colombia more deeply.

-Over the last decade, Colombia has quietly emerged as one of the most exciting cacao origins in the world.
-Long overshadowed by its coffee reputation, the country is now gaining international recognition for fine-flavor cacao distinguished by biodiversity, complex terroirs, and deeply rooted cultural knowledge.
-Today, Colombia stands at the forefront of a new cacao narrative—
+Over the last decade, Colombia has quietly emerged as one of the most compelling cacao origins in the world.
+Once overshadowed by its coffee legacy, the country is now gaining international recognition for fine-flavor cacao shaped by remarkable ecological diversity and deeply rooted cultural knowledge.
+In regions like Quindío, Tumaco, Arauca, Santander and the Sierra Nevada de Santa Marta, cacao reflects a wide range of environments that give rise to distinct and expressive flavor profiles.
+Increasingly, Colombian cacao is earning top distinctions at international competitions, reinforcing its place among the world’s most refined origins.

 Regions such as Arauca, Quindío, and the Sierra Nevada de Santa Marta illustrate the diversity behind this rise.
 In Arauca, cacao grows in the savannas and riverine landscapes of the eastern plains, producing profiles with soft acidity and pronounced nutty and floral notes.